1

 She waited a moment for my response, but I couldn’t give her one.
 She went into the kitchen again and put together an omelet which she brought out to me in the living room.
 She left when I started eating.
 I took the dirty dishes back to the kitchen.
 It seemed wrong to put them in the scrubbed and shining sink, so I washed them.

 The next day I began picking up the pieces of my practice.
 I still felt fragile, as if I were an uncooked egg whose shell might shatter at any moment, but Arlette was right: staying in motion created a rhythm that was in itself healing.
-I put to one side the question of whether I wished to continue to be an investigator.
+I put to one side the question of whether I wished to continue to be an investigator and returned to work.